damianhakert/damianhakert.github.io/source/posts/2016-12-20-How-to-use-GitLab-with-Jira.html.md

 After you've successfully create a new Jira account, we will configure it to work with your GitLab project.

 ###Configuring Jira
-In your newly created Jira instance, the first step is to create a new Jira user, with access to all the projects.
-Making sure you are logged in to Jira  as an admin user,  create a new user (under Administration/User Management), you can call it **gitlab**, making sure you give it **read/write access* to all projects in Jira.
-Take note of the username and password, you will need it later.
+In your newly created Jira instance, the first step is to create a new Jira user with access to all the projects.

+* Making sure you are logged in to Jira  as an admin user, the user with access to all projects so that you can manage user permissions on a higher level.
+* Create a new user(under Administration/User Management), you can call it **gitlab**, making sure you give it **read/write access* to all projects in Jira, which will make it easier in the long run when adding new projects, with the same user.
+* Take note of the username and password, you will need it later.

 ![Accessing User Management](images/blogimages/How-to-use-GitLab-with-Jira/image_10.png)

 ![Creating the new User](images/blogimages/How-to-use-GitLab-with-Jira/image_11.png)

-Next, you will create a new group, and you could call it something like *GitLab-developers*, adding the user you just created to that group, then within Application Access/View configuration, add the group you just created to **jira-software-users**.
+* Next, you will create a new group, and you could call it something like *GitLab-developers*, adding the user you just created to that group.
+* Then within Application Access/View configuration, add the group you just created to **jira-software-users**.

 ![Creating a group in Jira](images/blogimages/How-to-use-GitLab-with-Jira/image_13.png)